gunjandatta/gunjandatta.github.io/extras/bs/index.md

 This library extends the [gd-bs library](https://github.com/gunjandatta/gd-bs), which uses the [Bootstrap Framework](https://getbootstrap.com/) to create modern components in SharePoint 2013/Online (Classic) environments.
 Reference the [gd-sprest-bs library](https://github.com/gunjandatta/sprest-bs) to view the source code.

 If you like this library, please [Star it](https://github.com/gunjandatta/sprest-bs).
-If there are any issues/bugs/requests, create an [issue here](https://github.com/gunjandatta/sprest-bs/issues)._
+If there are any issues/bugs/requests, create an _[issue here](https://github.com/gunjandatta/sprest-bs/issues)_.

 ### Installation
 ```